All Episodes

 No one's ever going to tell that story.

-And meanwhile, your media mob pedals lies and conspiracy theories constantly.
+And meanwhile, your media mob peddles lies and conspiracy theories constantly.

-Now we got a quick update from James O'Keefe last week, which is a huge win in the New York Supreme Court, where he now gets to challenge and and frankly, Discovery, which will now be Project Veritas's next step of the New York Times based on false reporting of him.
+Now, we got a quick update from James O'Keefe last week, which is a huge win in the New York Supreme Court, where he now gets the challenge and frankly, discovery, which will now be Project Veritas's next step of the New York Times based on false reporting of him.

-And by the way, Sarah Palin, uh her case is advanced as well.
+And by the way, Sarah Palin, her case is advanced as well.

-Admitting that CNN brought medical experts to create a false narrative and story to damage Trump because they had nothing else.
+Now, they have struck again, and this time listening to a CNN technical director, a guy believing that CNN got Trump out of office, admitting that CNN brought medical experts to create a false narrative and story to damage Trump because they had nothing else,

 It's all on tape.